Magento Security Guide

 Protect Magento Against Software Vulnerabilities

-Based on our 2021 Hacked Website Research Report, 85.2% of Magento websites were found using out of date versions of Magento core files at the point of infection.
-This may be because ecommerce site owners wish to avoid breaking functionality and losing money, or simply don’t have enough resources or technical expertise to patch their installations.
+One of the most important things you can do to protect your site is maintain up-to-date software.
+Outdated software is a top vulnerability–85.2% of hacked Magento sites in 2021 ran unpatched versions at the point of infection.
+This may be because ecommerce site owners wish to avoid breaking functionality and losing money, or, simply because they don’t have enough resources or technical expertise to patch their installations.

 Did you know?